I’ve just finished reading ‘Girl, Interrupted’ by Susanna Kaysen, and so I thought I would write a review, while it was still fresh in my mind!

 As well as the dry wit of the narrator, I also liked her interactions with the other girls.
 Without realising, she built up a community with the girls on the ward, and I liked this aspect of the memoir.
-The character of Lisa- witty, funny, sarcastic- was also refreshing.
+The character of Lisa was also refreshing.
+She was witty, funny, and very honets.

-She was labelled a sociopath, although as far as I could see she was just a bit cutting sometimes, coming up with savage remarks about those around her, and challenging authority more than the other girls.
-I doubted whether she even needed to be in a mental hospital, just as I doubted Kaysen’s reasons for being In McLean.
+Lisa was labelled a sociopath, although as far as I could see she was just cutting, coming up with savage remarks about those around her, and challenging authority.
+I doubted whether she even needed to be in a mental hospital, just as I doubted Kaysen’s reasons for being in McLean.

-Overall, I thought this was a witty, interesting and honest portrayal of life in a mental institution.
+Overall, I thought this was a witty, interesting, and honest portrayal of life in a mental institution.
 Seeped in history, it really appealed to me.
-While there are many issues with the mental health services today, the 1960s were certainly a difficult time for those struggling with depression, or even those labelled as ‘other.’
+While there are many issues with the mental health services today, the 1960s were certainly a difficult time for those struggling with depression, and those labelled as ‘other’ by society.

-Just like with ‘The Bell Jar’ this book made me question the society of the time, and why these bright young women felt compelled to kill themselves, or harbour negative thoughts about themselves.
-I often wonder if, had they had more options and freedom, and their intelligence hadn’t been so stifled, sacrificed for their husband, would so many of them have been referred to places like McLean.
+Just like with ‘The Bell Jar‘ this book made me question the society of the time, and why these bright young women felt compelled to harm themselves, or harbour such negative thoughts.
+I often wonder if, had they had more options and freedom- and their intelligence hadn’t been so stifled- would so many of them have been referred to places like McLean?

 There’s a film version of this book, featuring Winona Ryder and Angelina Jolie.
 I definitely want to check that out at some point.